Live from the Southern Command in sunny South Florida.

 Right.

-You know, no spinning.
+You know, no, no spin.

-It was Americans.
+It was the stupid.

-Well, not they they did they did assume that African Americans were dumb and stupid, and the world would be better without dumb and stupid people.
+They did assume that African Americans were dumb and stupid, and the world would be better without dumb and stupid people.

 I mean, it was just insanely unscientific back then.